actris-cloudnet/cloudnetpy/docs/source/testing.rst

     (venv) $ cd tests
     (venv) $ python3.7 test.py

-You should see the program loading some input files and starting to run the tests:
+You should see the testing script loading some input files and starting to run the tests:

 .. code-block:: console